scverse/squidpy/tests/experimental/methods/STALIGN_DIVERGENCES.md

-Where squidpy's JAX port (`src/squidpy/experimental/methods/align_samples/_stalign_impl/`) differs from the PyTorch original it was ported from, why, and what to do about it.
+Where squidpy's JAX port (`src/squidpy/experimental/methods/align_samples/_stalign_impl/`) differs from the PyTorch original it was ported from, why, and what was done about it.

 Every number below is **measured**, not estimated, by `tests/experimental/methods/test_stalign_reference.py` against the reference bundle in